ctronp/dotfiles/README.md

 # Dotfiles Fedora

-dotfiles that I use in fedora.
+dotfiles that I use in linux.

 ## cloning